Most organizations today rely on a sophisticated Customer Relationship Management (CRM) solution to structure their orders and revenue.

 While formulating efficient CRM strategies, the end-user needs to be the main criteria in consideration.
 In fact, the best CRM user strategies start with keeping the needs and skill set of the end-user in mind.

 After all, it is he who needs to be convinced about the positives of CRM adoption.
+The benefits of CRM usage should be driven home.

 So how can we drive CRM implementation?